NAUMathStat/seminars/acgtCurrent.md

 **Title:** Introduction to graph pebbling

 **Abstract:** Graph pebbling is a model for the transport of consumable resources like fuel.
 Consider a country where some of the towns have fuel reserves.
 To transfer a barrel from a town to a neighboring town requires the use of one barrel.
-We will consider questions like: How many barrels will guarantee that a barrel can be transported to any town in an emergency?
+We will consider questions like: How many barrels will guarantee that a barrel can be transported to any town having an emergency?
 What is the best placement of the fuel repositories?
+The talk will start with the basics and will progress slowly.
+It will be accessible to undergraduats.